JuliaPOMDP/POMDPs.jl/docs/src/gallery.md

 println("gif saved to: $(saved_gif.filename)")
 ```

+!!! note
+    This gif was not generated at documentation build time because of GR errors with Github Actions [Plots.jl issue 4764](https://github.com/JuliaPlots/Plots.jl/issues/4764).

 ## Adding New Gallery Examples
 To add new examples, please submit a pull request to the POMDPs.jl repository with changes made to the `gallery.md` file in `docs/src/`.
 Please include the creation of a gif in the code snippet.
 The gif should be generated during the creation of the documenation using `@eval` and saved in the `docs/src/examples/` directory.
 The gif should be named `problem_name.gif` where `problem_name` is the name of the problem.
 The gif can then be included using `![problem_name](examples/problem_name.gif)`.